e7o-de/moments/README.md

 If you specify your own events in your bundle or config, you can also call them just with `$moment->callEvents($name, ...$args)`.

+## Further functionality

+The following components have docblock comments explaining the functionality.
+At some point in time, when we're having a real documentation, it will be available there, for now please check the file directly:

+- \e7o\Moments\Output\Forms\Generator
+- \e7o\Moments\Database\Connection
+- \e7o\Moments\Output\Images\Thumbnailer
+- \e7o\Moments\Request\Routers\SimpleRouter